Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/intermediate.rst

 Interact with Panel from the component
 **************************************

-To update the Panel UI from any Lightning component, update the property in the component.
+To update the `PanelFrontend` from any Lightning component, update the property in the component.
 Make sure to call ``run`` method from the parent component.

-In this example we update the value of the counter from the component:
+In this example we update the value of ``count`` from the component:

 .. code:: bash